1951 NBA Finals

 The 1951 NBA World Championship Series was the championship round of the 1951 NBA playoffs, which concluded the National Basketball Association 1950–51 season.
-The Western Division champion Rochester Royals faced the Eastern Division champion New York Knicks in a best-of-seven series with Rochester having home-court advantage.
+It featured an all-New York matchup Western Division champion Rochester Royals faced the Eastern Division champion New York Knickerbockers in a best-of-seven series with Rochester having home-court advantage.
+This was the only time the NBA Finals ever featured two teams from the same state.

 Rochester won the first three games, two at home, but New York won the next three, two at home.
 It was the first BAA or NBA Finals (spanning 1947 to 1951) that extended to a seventh-game conclusion, a 4-point win by Rochester at home on Saturday, April 21.

 The seven games were played in fifteen days, beginning Saturday and Sunday, April 7 and 8, in Rochester and incorporating one game in Rochester on each following weekend.
 Three Wednesday or Friday games were played in New York City.
 The entire postseason tournament spanned 33 days in which both Rochester and New York played 14 games.

-The Royals appeared in their first NBA finals by defeating the Fort Wayne Pistons in the semifinals and the two-time defending champion Minneapolis Lakers in the division finals while the Knicks defeated the Boston Celtics in the semifinals and the Syracuse Nationals in the division finals.
+The Royals appeared in their first NBA finals by defeating the Fort Wayne Pistons in the semifinals and the two-time defending champion Minneapolis Lakers in the division finals while the Knickerbockers defeated the Boston Celtics in the semifinals and the Syracuse Nationals in the division finals.
 This was the first finals appearance for both teams, and the first Finals with two teams that had not made a finals appearance since the 1947 BAA Finals.

+As of 2026, this is the only NBA Finals won by the Sacramento Kings, who currently hold the longest NBA title drought.